jfrb95/etch-a-sketch/README.md

  - using closure to avoid the use of global variables.
  - extracting bits of code into separate functions to improve code readability.

+The Rainbow and Shader modes are an extra part added, not a necessary one.
+The current implementation keeps each mode separate.
+If I revisit this, I will turn the shader mode into an additional system where it darkens whatever color the square already is, and doesnt affect the color at all.